fartdev/Atomic/README.md

 A 1.17 fabric mod with useful features for enforcing the [Minecraft commercial use guidelines](https://account.mojang.com/documents/commercial_guidelines#:~:text=sell%20entitlements%20that%20affect%20gameplay) on certian Minecraft servers.

+**This is a fork of the last public version of the client, but with ImGui menu**

+## Read this bruh

+**Don't even bother if you have linux.
+Ask 0x150.
+He bricked his computer trying to install GLIBC verison 2.29**

 **This client has been privated.
 No updates are going to be published anymore.**

+**This is the last public version + ImGui**

 If you'd like to get the client in its private form, dm me @ 0x150#0150, and maybe you'll get it.